harveybarnhard/looperr/README.md

 One can go further and easily analyze the leave-one-out prediction error point-by-point.
-This is often more useful than analyzing residuals because a residual can be small simply due to that point exerting high-leverage on the line of best fit, but would actually have a large residual if you were to leave out that point from the regression and then predict $\hat{y}$.
+This is often more useful than analyzing residuals because a residual can be small simply due to that point exerting high-leverage on the line of best fit.
+But if you were to leave out that point from the regression, you might actually find a large residual from the prediction of the response on the left out point.
 Here's an example of how to analyze the leave-one-out prediction errors as outputted from the calls to `linsmooth()` above.

 ```r